SCM-NV/nano-qmflows/README.rst

 NonAdiabaticCoupling
 ====================

-Package to calculate several properties related to the Nonadiabatic behaviour of a molecular system.
+This library contains some funcionality to carry out a numerical approximation to the *nonadibatic coupling".

 Installation
 ============